cogentcore/core/README.md

 	+ cursor goes to hand for links in TextView
 	+ getting some cruft in very left margin with no line numbers, when horizontal scrolling.

-* Splitview:
-	+ gide resize textview not re-drawing  (still?)

-* sliceinlineview -- not passing inactive onto its constituent elements.  check for other inline etc views.

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.